moveit/moveit.ros.org/events/rosworld-2021-workshop/index.markdown

 * Control a Stretch mobile manipulator via the RViz motion planning panel,
 * Configure settings in the MoveIt configuration files to change the default planner, IK solver, trajectory generator, velocity limits, etc.
 * Execute motions in Ignition using simulated controllers and collect sensor data from simulated cameras, and
-* Write MoveIt Task Constructor C++ code to script complex sequences of motions.
+* Write MoveIt Task Constructor C++ code to script picking and placing of objects.

 ### Preparation for the Workshop